Benji19967/low_level_design_oop/src/pubsub_asyncio/README.md

 1. There is no limitation in the number of tasks created --> I can have unlimited number of subscribers
     - When using threads, limited to roughly 2000 threads/subscribers with the current implementation
 2. You need to make sure the solution scales with the number of messages sent as well as with the number of subscriptions
+    - Seperate the tasks that listen to topics to fetch work and tasks that actually do the work --> can have many more tasks running simultaneously